 Where should this reporting be located in an Annual Report?

-The PGPA Rule does not specify where in their annual report entities must discuss their executive remuneration policies and practices.
+The Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) does not specify where in their annual report entities must discuss their executive remuneration policies and practices.
 However, the better practice is for this information to be placed along with Schedule 3 remuneration information, assisting a reader to fully understand an entity’s executive remuneration policy, practices and application.
 The information should be readily identifiable, including through clear use of headings to assist a reader in finding and understanding the reported information.

 The ‘list of requirements’ must provide details of the location of the information in the annual report that addresses each of the mandatory requirements specified by the PGPA Rule, including the reporting of executive remuneration information (PGPA Rule Schedule 2).
 Entities’ remuneration policy and practice should also be included in the list of requirements under ‘information about executive remuneration’ and include a link to the policy and practice location within the annual report.